notrhys/BungeecordClientBrandFixer/README.md

-# BungeeCord Client Brand Fixewr
+# BungeeCord Client Brand Fixer
 Fixes a bug within Bungeecord where the MC|Brand payload doesn't get send to the other server

 # How to use